douglasjsmith404/learn.svelte.dev/README.md

 # learn.svelte.dev

-A soup-to-nuts interactive tutorial on how to build apps with Svelte.
+A soup-to-grape-nuts interactive tutorial on how to build apps with Svelte.

 ## Setup